scylladb/scylladb/docs/operating-scylla/security/runtime-authentication.rst

 Disable Authentication Without Downtime
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This procedure allows you to disable authentication on a live Scylla cluster without downtime.
+This procedure allows you to disable authentication on a live ScyllaDB cluster without downtime.
 Once disabled, you will have to re-enable authentication where required.

 Procedure
 ---------